na-na-hi/renget/archive/sfbf5.md

 >My ideal monster is a cute, tender, caring lover who is also fully capable and willing to go out and hunt for food with her jaws and claws.

-\>You're out on a hunt with your big, beautiful monster.
+%darkgreen%\>You're out on a hunt with your big, beautiful monster.
 \>You've been tracking your prey for what feels like hours.
 \>You're hot, sweaty, and nervous.
-\>Your monster love on the other hand...
+\>Your monster love on the other hand...%%
 "Hunter, dear!
 Do you think these flowers would look good in the garden?"
-\>She's brazenly stomping about without a care in the world.
+%darkgreen%\>She's brazenly stomping about without a care in the world.
 \>She literally stops to smell the flowers.
-\>She's probably already alerted your prey to your presence.
+\>She's probably already alerted your prey to your presence.%% "Hunter, darling?"
-"Hunter, darling?"
-\>You're about to admonish her, to tell her to keep it down.
+%darkgreen%\>You're about to admonish her, to tell her to keep it down.
 \>When a twig snaps behind you.
 \>You whirl, drawing your weapon.
 \>It's lunging for you, claws outstretched, slavering jaws open.